botingw/rulebook-ai/README.md

 ## Rule Loading Summary (Based on Official Docs & Template Implementation)
 For detail, go to [rule_loading_summary.md](memory/docs/user_guide/rule_loading_summary.md)

-# Tips in General Using Cursor, CLINE, Claude Code, Codex CLI, Gemini CLI, RooCode, Windsurf, and Github Copilot:
+# Tips in General Using Cursor, CLINE, Claude Code, Codex CLI, Gemini CLI, Kilo Code, RooCode, Warp, Windsurf, and Github Copilot:
 ## CLINE/RooCode:
 1. Every time you change Roo Code **mode** in the middle of an task, it changes the system prompt and reset the prompt caching.

 # The Rules Template: Universal Rules for AI Coding Assistants 🔥

-This template provides a robust and adaptable framework of rules designed to enhance the performance of AI coding assistants like Cursor, CLINE, Claude Code, Codex CLI, Gemini CLI, RooCode, Windsurf, and Github Copilot.
+This template provides a robust and adaptable framework of rules designed to enhance the performance of AI coding assistants like Cursor, CLINE, Claude Code, Codex CLI, Gemini CLI, Kilo Code, RooCode, Warp, Windsurf, and Github Copilot.
 Rooted in established software engineering principles and documentation best practices, it ensures consistent and effective AI-assisted development across different platforms.

 For detail, go to [rule_template.md](memory/docs/user_guide/rule_template.md)

 # Rule Files:

-This template relies on a carefully orchestrated system of directories and files for Cursor, CLINE, Claude Code, Codex CLI, Gemini CLI, RooCode, Windsurf, and Github Copilot.
+This template relies on a carefully orchestrated system of directories and files for Cursor, CLINE, Claude Code, Codex CLI, Gemini CLI, Kilo Code, RooCode, Warp, Windsurf, and Github Copilot.
 These components work together to provide a consistent and context-aware experience with your AI assistant.
 The **'rule' files** (e.g., `plan.md`, `implement.md`, `debug.md` found within a chosen rule set like `light-spec/`) are designed to define *how your AI should approach tasks*.
 They dictate specific workflows for planning, coding, or debugging, rooted in software engineering best practices.
 These rules guide the AI's *process* and operational methodology.
-The **'memory' files** and the `memory/\` directory structure (populated from `memory_starters/\` during installation) are designed to provide the AI with *persistent, structured knowledge about your specific project*.
+The **'memory' files** and the `memory/
+` directory structure (populated from `memory_starters/
+` during installation) are designed to provide the AI with *persistent, structured knowledge about your specific project*.
 This includes its requirements (@`memory/docs/product_requirement_docs.md`), architecture (@`memory/docs/architecture.md`), ongoing tasks (@`memory/tasks/tasks_plan.md`), and learned information.
 This forms the AI's *contextual understanding* and long-term project "memory."
 Within each environment, there are crucial files that shape how the AI operates:

 1. <strong>rules</strong> –
    Thois can house generic rules.
 Bring your own flavour to this minimal document.
 Below are three files: (a) plan, (b) implement, (c) debug, that defines workflows for these three tasks based on refining 100s of rule repositories and software engineering best practices: